friendlyanon/zoragen-blazor/README.md

 ### What is Blazor?

-Blazor is a single-page web app framework built on .NET that runs in the browser with WebAssembly.
+Blazor is a single-page web application framework built on .NET that runs in the browser with WebAssembly.
 It is currently an experimental technology.
 Blazor FAQ: https://blazor.net/docs/introduction/faq.html

 ### Features